Eric Shilling

-Eric Shilling (12 October 1920 – 15 February 2006) was an English opera singer and producer, long associated with English National Opera.
+Eric Shilling (12 October 1920 – 15 February 2006) was an English opera singer and producer, long associated with English National Opera, whose career encompassed a wide variety of parts, bringing to each a mastery of stagecraft.
 He was married to the soprano Erica Johns, and they have two sons the oldest is George Shilling.
 He was born and died in London.

 Life and career

 Shilling learnt about singing from his father, who sang music-hall songs at home.
 He was educated at Leyton Sixth Form College.
-He began work in the oil business, but then decided that he wanted a singing career, and entered the Guildhall School of Music and Drama, studying with Walter Hyde, and then at the Royal College of Music under Clive Carey.
+He became hooked on opera after a conducted tour around Sadler's Wells followed by the evening performance of The Marriage of Figaro, the first opera he'd seen.